LLNL/wcs/README.md

- + **Guide specific to using clang on Livermore Computing (LC) platforms** Currently, to use clang on Livermore Computing (LC) platforms with the libraries compiled with gcc (e.g. boost), make sure the c++ standard library is compatible.
+ + **Guide specific to using clang on Livermore Computing (LC) platforms** Currently, to use clang on Livermore Computing (LC) platforms with the libraries compiled with gcc, make sure the c++ standard library is compatible.
 On LC, clang by default is paired with c++ standard library from gcc/4.9.3.
 To avoid incompatibility issue,

-   0) On LC systems, use the user libraries compiled with gcc/4.9.3.
+   0) Use the user libraries compiled with the system default compiler.
-      On other platforms, it depends on how clang is configure there.
+      On many of LC platforms, it is currently gcc/4.9.3.
+On others, it depends on how clang is configure there.
    1) Make clang use the c++ standard library from the same version of gcc as that used for building user libraries to link. e.g., clang++ --gcc-toolchain=/usr/tce/packages/gcc/gcc-8.1.0/ ...
-   2) Or use clang's c++ standard library. i.e., clang++ --stdlib=libc++ ...
+   2) Use clang's c++ standard library.
+Recompile user libraries in the same way as needed. i.e., clang++ --stdlib=libc++ ...

    Choose either `USE_GCC_LIBCXX` for option 1 or `USE_CLANG_LIBCXX` for
    option 2 if needed.
+Usually, option 1 works best.
+Option 0 does not work well especially with Catch2 due to the incomplete support for C++17.
    If neither is chosen, the build relies on the system default, which is, on LC, with `USE_GCC_LIBCXX` on and `GCC_TOOLCHAIN_VER` set to "4.9.3".
    If both are on, `USE_GCC_LIBCXX` is turned off.
 When `USE_GCC_LIBCXX`